Matt-J-Jones/CV/README.md

 - #### Communication
     * Effective communication is a critical component of project management, and I excel in this area.
 I am skilled in communicating with stakeholders, team members, and customers, ensuring that everyone has a clear understanding of project goals, timelines, and requirements.
 My approachable nature and active listening skills allow me to build strong relationships with stakeholders, promoting open communication and ensuring project success.

-- #### HarvardX
-    * CS50G Introduction to Game Development
-        - Designing and creating 2D and 3D games using PyGame, Kaboom.js, Lua, LÖVE 2D, and Unity.

-- #### FreeCodeCamp
-    * Certificate in Responsive Web Design
-        - Using HTML and CSS to make responsive web projects.

-- #### IBM
-    * Python Basics for Data Science
-        - Using Python and Pandas to analyse and visualise data in a Jupyter Notebook.

-- #### Alpha Academy
-    * PRINCE2 Foundation & Practitioner

-- #### SPOCE
-    * AgilePM Practitioner

-- #### Association for Project Management (APM)
-    * Associate Member

-- #### City & Guilds
-    * AutoCAD 2D Level 3
-        - Certification to teach AutoCAD to an intermediate level.